 Our module allows to:

 According to Gurtam partners, Wialon usage helps to save up to 15% of fuel and to reduce thefts by 90%.
 The system introduction pays off in 3-4 months.
 Such monitoring has proven to discipline drivers and to effectively plan the motor park work.
-Gurtam own calculation algorithm, the possibility to get full analytics and to monitor fuel level in real time make Wialon a head higher than similar programs.
+Gurtam own calculation algorithm, the possibility to get full analytics, using video to prevent fuel theft make Wialon a head higher than similar programs.